nodejs/node/test/common/README.md

 ## tick Module

-The `tick` module provides a helper function that can be used to call a callback after a given number of eevnt loop "ticks".
+The `tick` module provides a helper function that can be used to call a callback after a given number of event loop "ticks".

 ## tmpdir Module